-Wearable fitness technologies have been incorporated into many peoples everyday lives to track health data.
+Wearable fitness technologies have been incorporated into many peoples’ everyday lives to track health data.
 Fitness systems have focused on single users or multiple users in competition with each other.
-Most fitness software have a detailed daily report of sleep and activity (some heart rate tracking has begun to be incorporated), but none have explored the gamification of team competition to encourage healthier living and extend user retention.
+Most fitness software have a detailed daily report of sleep and activity, but none have explored the gamification of team competition to encourage healthier living and extend user retention.

 In this thesis project, a smartwatch app is created to gamify team fitness and social interactions that encourage maintenance of personal health goals.
 A Pebble watch is used as the main visualization and team interaction app and users health and fitness data are taken from Fitbit bands.
-There are three components to Competitive Togetherness focusing on gamification of team data and allowing for personal goals and fitness 1) Leadership Board to show team positions in competition, 2) Team Board displaying teammates daily accomplishments and 3) Personal Board visualizing users own data.
+There are three components to Competitive Togetherness focusing on the gamification of team data and allowing for personal goals and fitness:

-Based on the research conducted Amy Friedman determined the key features that would make up Competitive Togetherness.
+Based on her research, Amy Friedman determined the key features that would make up Competitive Togetherness:

 The purpose of the study is to explore motivation of personal fitness in regards to team competition.
 This is an exploratory study prototyping a mobile interface, designed to motivate later research questions relating to importance of teams in regards to continued fitness achievement.
 Friedman is seeking to understand effective methods to enhance users usage of fitness wearables through social internet community and competition.
 The design was prototyped through understanding the interactions between devices used, sketches and user flows.